certbot/certbot/README.rst

 https://letsencrypt.org.
 Be sure to checkout the `Frequently Asked Questions (FAQ) <https://community.letsencrypt.org/t/frequently-asked-questions-faq/26#topic-title>`_.

-About the Let's Encrypt Client
+About Certbot
 ==============================

-The Let's Encrypt Client is a fully-featured, extensible client for the Let's Encrypt CA (or any other CA that speaks the `ACME
+Certbot is a fully-featured, extensible client for the Let's Encrypt CA (or any other CA that speaks the `ACME
 <https://github.com/ietf-wg-acme/acme/blob/master/draft-ietf-acme-acme.md>`_
 protocol) that can automate the tasks of obtaining certificates and